sam-randall/samrandall.github.io/README.md

 Additionally, in CUDA and OpenMP, I coded a multi-machine training algorithm for MNIST in CME 213, a Parallel Computing course at Stanford.
 <a href="https://github.com/sam-randall/portfolio/blob/main/neural_network_gpu/neural_network.cpp" target="_blank"> Neural Network CUDA implementation.</a>

+### Data Processing / Analysis
+Scrape, organize, clean and analyze data for your needs.

+I scripted data analysis software while working at PHICOR to standardize processes and reduce manual work spent on formatting text and figures.

 ## Applications of Interest